katerina-tziala/fullstackopen2019/part5/bloglist/frontend/README.md

 <h1>
 <img src="https://raw.githubusercontent.com/katerina-tziala/fullstackopen2019/master/documentation_images/react_logo.png" alt="react logo" width="50" height="50">
-Bloglist App<br/>
+Bloglist Frontend<br/>
 </h1>

-The BlogList App is a simple React App, which allows users to save information about interesting blogs they have stumbled across on the internet.
-For each listed blog tha app saves the author, the title, the url, and the amount of upvotes from users of the application.
+The *BlogList Frontend* is a simple React App, which allows users to save information about interesting blogs they have stumbled across on the internet.
+For each listed blog the app saves the author, the title, the url, and the amount of upvotes from users of the application.

 ## Installation of the App